codeAligned/tjioi/registration.md

 # Registration process

 Registration for TJ IOI 2017 is now open!
-The registration deadline is **Saturday, April 15, 2017.**
+The registration deadline is **Wednesday, April 19, 2017.**
 Please register as soon as possible, so that we can guarantee your team a spot.
 We hope you can come!

 Note that we can only guarantee spots for the first two teams per school, and the first 27 teams overall.